-- The device may not be shown safe or effective to the FDA's satisfaction; - The data from pre-clinical studies and/or clinical trials may be found unreliable or insufficient to support approval; - The manufacturing process or facilities may not meet applicable requirements; and - Changes in FDA approval policies or adoption of new regulations may require additional data.
+- The device may not be shown safe or effective to the FDA's satisfaction; - The data from pre-clinical studies and/or clinical trials may be found unreliable or insufficient to support approval; - · The manufacturing process or facilities may not meet applicable requirements; and - Changes in FDA approval policies or adoption of new regulations may require additional data.

 If the FDA evaluation of a PMA is favorable, the FDA will issue either an approval letter, or an approvable letter, the latter of which usually contains a number of conditions that must be met in order to secure final approval of the PMA.
 When and if those conditions have been fulfilled to the satisfaction of the FDA, the agency will issue a PMA approval letter authorizing commercial marketing of the device, subject to the conditions of approval and the limitations established in the approval letter.
 The FDA may approve a PMA with post-approval conditions intended to ensure the safety and effectiveness of the device, including, among other things, restrictions on labeling, promotion, sale and distribution, and collection of long-term follow-up data from patients in the clinical study that supported PMA approval or requirements to conduct additional clinical studies post-approval.
 The FDA may condition PMA approval on some form of post-market surveillance when deemed necessary to protect the public health or to provide additional safety and effectiveness data for the device in a larger population or for a longer period of use.
 In such cases, the manufacturer might be required to follow certain patient groups for a number of years and to make periodic reports to the FDA on the clinical status of those patients.
 Failure to comply with the conditions of approval can result in material adverse enforcement action, including withdrawal of the approval.
-If the FDA's evaluation of a PMA application or manufacturing facilities is not favorable, the FDA will deny approval may be delayed for several months or years while the trials are conducted and data is submitted in an amendment to the PMA, or the PMA approval may be delayed for several months or years while the trials are conducted and data is submitted in an amendment to the PMA, or the FDA approval has been sought by other companies have never been approved by the FDA for marketing.

-Certain changes to an approved device, such as changes in manufacturing facilities, methods, quality control procedures, sterilization, packaging, expiration date, labeling, device specifications, ingredients, materials, or design of a device, or other changes which affect the safety or effectiveness of the device that has been approved through the PMA process require submission of a new PMA or PMA supplement.
+If the FDA's evaluation of a PMA application or manufacturing facilities is not favorable, the FDA will deny approval of the PMA or issue a not approvable letter.
+The FDA also may determine that additional tests or clinical trials are necessary, in which case the PMA approval may be delayed for several months or years while the trials are conducted and data is submitted in an amendment to the PMA, or the PMA is withdrawn and resubmitted when the data are available.
+The PMA process can be expensive, uncertain and lengthy and a number of devices for which the FDA approval design of a device, or other changes which affect the safety or effectiveness of the device that has been approved through the PMA process require submission of a new PMA or PMA supplement.
 PMA supplements often require submission of the same type of information as a PMA, except that the supplement is limited to information needed to support any changes from the device covered by the original, approved PMA and may not require as extensive clinical data or the convening of an advisory panel, depending on the nature of the proposed change.
 Certain other changes to an approved device require the submission of a new PMA, such as when the design change causes a different intended use, mode of operation, and technical basis of operation, or when the design change is so significant that a new generation of the device will be developed, and the data that were submitted with the original PMA are not applicable for the change in demonstrating a reasonable assurance of safety and effectiveness.
 None of our products are currently marketed pursuant to a PMA.